What is Specialty Addiction Care?

 Finding the Best Specialized Care

 American Addiction Centers is a leading provider of addiction treatment where you can receive addiction treatment from leaders in the field at one of our 8 locations.
-We provide a wide variety of specialized programming at our facilities in the following states:
+We provide a wide variety of specialized programming at our facilities in the across the United States.
+At American Addiction Centers, there’s always a local program for you.

 How American Addiction Centers Can Help